BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gears/Plasma Caster/Plasma Caster Hyperion Finesse - Moxxi Edition/ReadMe.md

   - The *Moxxi Signature **Classic** Edition* (*Red Fire* in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
   - The *Moxxi Signature **Elegance** Edition* (*Red Cartier* in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
   - The *Moxxi Signature **Pinky** Edition*: (*Outrageous Pink* in the Good Touch/SlowHand style) to feel the glamour in pink, like a Barbie girl in a Barbie world.
+- Moxxi's Reward Options:
   - The *Plasma Caster Finesse Moxxi Edition* can become the reward given by Moxxi for the mission *Hell Hath No Fury* in Opportunity (see picture below).
+  - The *Plasma Caster Finesse Moxxi Edition* can become the reward given by Moxxi for the *Round 3 Rematch* in *Twelve O'Clock High* (*The Forge*).

 ... and few fix: